 The health section marks the end of our Lha Cocker guide, and by now, we hope that you have a much better knowledge of the breed.

-You can start the puppy search process with less stress as you now know how to recognise a high-quality puppy, and how to find a reputable breeder that guarantees that what you get, is really what you paid for.
+You can start the puppy search process with less stress as you now know how to recognize a high-quality puppy, and how to find a reputable breeder that guarantees that what you get, is really what you paid for.

-But, it doesn’t hurt to remind you that this breed even though family oriented, has a problem with tolerating small kids.
+But, it doesn’t hurt to remind you that this breed even though family-oriented, has a problem with tolerating small kids.

 So, if you have toddlers, this might not be the right breed for you, or at least till the kids are a bit older and know how to behave around a dog that doesn’t like rough play.